How to Create a User or a Customer Persona Profile

 3. Think of how they search for information

 Collect the information on the Media your Persona refers to when searching for information, which SM they use and how often, which on-line news sites they read, how and where they exchange ideas with their peers.
-This will help you focus on the right channels while trying to reach your target customers.
+This will help you focus on the right channels while trying to reach your target audience.

 4. Make them real